kingwaykingway/Master-Project/README.md

-# Master Project
+# Deep Orbit

 ⚠Notice: The game is a technical verification prototype still under development, and is currently intended for author's master thesis only.

 VR game based on Unreal Engine 4.

-## For user test participants
+You are an astronaut on ~~non-existing~~ missions.
+Play around with equipments, move and grab everything.

 ### ⚠Warning⚠